geekzter/azure-vdc/README.md

 # Automated VDC
-This project contains a sample starter Virtual Datacenter (VDC), which follows a Hub & Spoke network topology.
+This project contains a sample starter Virtual Datacenter (VDC), which follows a Hub & Spoke network topology and includes PaaS services with private networking.
 Two demo applications (one IaaS, one PaaS) are deployed into it.

 [![Build status](https://dev.azure.com/ericvan/VDC/_apis/build/status/vdc-terraform-apply-simple-ci?branchName=master)](https://dev.azure.com/ericvan/VDC/_build/latest?definitionId=72&branchName=master)
 [![VScodespaces](https://img.shields.io/endpoint?url=https%3A%2F%2Faka.ms%2Fvso-badge)](https://online.visualstudio.com/environments/new?name=azure-vdc&repo=geekzter/azure-vdc)

-## TL;DR, give me the Quickstart
+## TL;DR - Quickstart
+If you want to get going without reading what's below, choose either:

-- Setup [option A](#option-a-local-terraform) is the fastest way to provision infrastructure if you already have Azure CLI and Terraform set up.
+- Setup [option A](#option-a-local-terraform), the fastest way to provision infrastructure if you already have Azure CLI and Terraform set up.
 You can use any shell.
-- Setup [option B](#option-b-visual-studio-codespace) is the fastest if you have nothing set up yet.
-All you need is a browser (Chrome or Edge) and an Azure account.
+- Setup [option B](#option-b-visual-studio-codespace), the fastest if you have nothing set up yet.
+All you need is a browser (Chrome or Edge) and an Azure subscription.

 ## Architecture description
 ### Infrastructure